 Montana Clinical Trials Recruiting Mesothelioma Patients

 If you are interested in trying a novel treatment not yet available to most people, talk to your medical team about clinical trials.
-These are studies of new procedures, drugs, and therapies that require patients to participate.
-There are risks and potential benefits, and you must meet certain requirements to enroll.
+These studies of new procedures, drugs, and therapies require patients to participate.
+There are risks and potential benefits, and you must meet specific requirements to enroll.